onepub-dev/dcli/README.md

 # DCli - An extensive library and tooling for building console/cli applications and scripts using the Dart programming language.

+Looking for DShell?

+DShell has been renamed DCli to better reflect its intended purposes.

+We also took the opportunity to change the version no. to 0.x.x to reflect that the api is still in flux (though less so every day).

+Nothing else has changed except for its name and we continue to improve the api.

 # Contents
 * [Overview](#overview)
 * [So why DCli](#so-why-dcli)